Content-based Controls For Music Large Language Modeling: Abstract

 \section{Abstract}

 Recent years have witnessed a rapid growth of large-scale language models in the domain of music audio.
 Such models enable end-to-end generation of higher-quality music, and some allow conditioned generation using text descriptions.
-However, the control power of text controls on music is intrinsically limited, as they can only describe music \textit{indirectly} through meta-data (such as singers and instruments) or high-level representations (such as genre and emotion).
-We aim to further equip the models with direct and \textit{content-based} controls on innate music languages such as pitch, chords and drum track.
+However, the control power of text controls on music is intrinsically limited, as they can only describe music \textit{indirectly} through meta-data (such as singers and instruments) or high-level representations (such as genre and emotion). \textit{We aim to further equip the models with direct and \textbf{content-based} controls on innate music languages} such as pitch, chords and drum track.
 To this end, we contribute \textit{Coco-Mulla}, a \textbf{co}ntent-based \textbf{co}ntrol method for \textbf{mu}sic \textbf{l}arge \textbf{la}nguage modeling.
 It uses a parameter-efficient fine-tuning (PEFT) method tailored for Transformer-based audio models.
-Experiments show that our approach achieved high-quality music generation with low-resource semi-supervised learning, tuning with less than 4$\%$ parameters compared to the original model and training on a small dataset with fewer than 300 songs.
-Moreover, our approach enables effective content-based controls, and we illustrate the control power via chords and rhythms, two of the most salient features of music audio.
-Furthermore, we show that by combining content-based controls and text descriptions, our system achieves flexible music variation generation and style transfer.
+Experiments show that our approach achieves high-quality music generation with \textbf{low-resource} semi-supervised learning.
+We fine-tune the model with less than 4$\%$ of the orignal parameters on a small dataset with fewer than 300 songs.
+Moreover, our approach enables effective content-based controls.
+We illustrate its controllability via chord and rhythm conditions, two of the most salient features of pop music.
+Furthermore, we show that by combining content-based controls and text descriptions, our system achieves flexible music variation generation and arrangement.
 Our source codes and demos are available online\footnote{\url{https://github.com/Kikyo-16/coco-mulla-repo}.}\footnote{\url{https://kikyo-16.github.io/coco-mulla/}.}.